Three Things to Know About Former Interpol Chief’s Disappearance

 On Sunday, China’s National Supervisory Commission — the country’s top agency for handling corruption cases involving public servants — said in a one-sentence statement (link in Chinese) that Meng was being investigated for unspecified “suspected violations of the law.”

 Shortly after the Chinese statement was issued, Interpol said it had received Meng’s resignation, and that Interpol Senior Vice-President Kim Jong Yang will become acting president.

-Was Meng connected to fallen security czar?
+Meng had alleged connection to fallen security czar

 Meng is under investigation for allegedly accepting bribes, China’s Ministry of Public Security — of which Meng was a vice president — revealed (link in Chinese) in a strongly worded statement on Monday.